ATH-101 Cultural Anthropology3

 ATH-128 Understanding Spirit in Art and Culture3

 This course will examine a variety of cultural groups where artistic, spiritual, and cultural experience are integrated or woven into the fabric of life as a whole.
 It will focus on Native American, Andean, and other cultures where ritual, art, and daily life are not compartmentalized.
 The course will also include cross-cultural case studies.
 (Cross-listed as ART-128)

 ATH-202 Cultural Diversity3

-An examination of the major US ethic cultures through the perspective of Cultural Anthropology.
+An examination of the major US ethnic cultures through the perspective of Cultural Anthropology.
 The course work will include selected case studies and theoretical constructs, including the concepts of culture, ethnic identity, and cultural pluralism.

 ATH-206 Native North Americans3